joshianirudh/DataAnalyticsProject/README.md

 with GDP as GDP is commonly accepted as the primary source of judging economic growth.

+##Files
+Preprocessing_the_initial_csv.ipynb : Remove null values and redundant features.
+EDA.ipynb : Explanatory Data Analysis of the data.
+Forecasting.ipynb : Use various time series forecasting models to predict GDP.
+FBProphet.ipynb : Time series forecasting use the FBProphet library of Facebook.

 ## Our Dataset

 We choose data collected by the World Bank in the form of the the [World Development Indicators](https://databank.worldbank.org/source/world-development-indicators).